 In fact, research shows bacterial overgrowth is present in 15% of obese individuals in general.
 Whereas after gastric bypass it increases to 40%.
 In addition, another small study showed more than 80% of the gastric bypass & sleeve gastrectomy patients had a positive breath test 1 year post surgery.

 How does SIBO impact weight after WLS?

-SIBO is quite interesting.
+Bacterial overgrowth is quite interesting.
 In some cases it can actually cause weight loss, but let’s look at some intriguing evidence.